humanplayer2/mkmods/3dprint/silakka54_cases/README.md

-# Silakka54 One-Piece Case
+# Silakka54 Cases
 For AliExpress Silakka54, i.e., where both MCU face up.
+>!
+Check version of your PCB under the MCU.
+>!
+Cases here support either v1.2 or v1.3

+# TL;DR

-## TL;DR
+## v1.2
+The sandwich case of the v1.2 has the bottom attached with hexagonal spacers.

+### One-Piece Case
-- Requires only the insets and screws used in the Silakka54 sandwich case (4 Ø3 mm ... and 4 X mm M2 screws).
+- Requires only the insets and screws used in the Silakka54 sandwich case (4x Ø3 ?mm hex spacers and 4x ?mm M2 screws).
 - STL and Cura profile files (for Ender S1 Plus) for the right side is included.
 - For the left side, mirror the right part in Cura, and adjust `Z seam X` from `0.0` to `300`.
+- Assembly: Push the hex spacers into the holes in the bottom, slide the MCU and TRRS in under their roofs (carefully, fragility exists), then screw PCB to hex.
+Add screws under, too, if you want.

-## Intro
+## v1.3
+The sandwich case of the v1.3 has the bottom attached with spacers soldered to the PCB.

+### One-Piece Case
+- Adjusted from the v1.2 one-piece case.
+- Assembly: Slide the MCU and TRRS in under their roofs (carefully, fragility exists), then add screws from the bottom.

+### Two-Piece Case
+- Assembly: Screw PCB to bottom from below, fit corner switches in plate, fit plate on PCB, add remaining switches.

+# Rant Format

 The [Silakka54](https://squalius-cephalus.github.io/silakka54/) by [Squalius-cephalus](https://github.com/Squalius-cephalus)
 is a sane defaults beginner-friendly split keyboard.